 Hint: More information about configuring the scan can be found in the instruction on scanning a drive with UFS Explorer.

 Choose the needed recovered items and copy them to any safe location.

 Wait until the program finishes the scanning process.
 After that, explore the restored file system.
-To save the wanted items click "Define selection", mark them off and press "Save selection".
-In the opened window provide any valid local or network folder which is not found on any of the Drobo disks.
+To save the wanted items, click "Define selection", mark them off and press "Save selection".
+In the opened window, provide any valid local or network folder which is not found on any of the Drobo drives.

 Hint: The information provided in Evaluation and saving the results of data recovery may facilitate your work with the obtained folders and files.

 To get a more accurate understanding of the recovery procedure, please, watch the following video: